If you’re putting in a lot of time and effort at the gym to develop and define your chest muscles but are not seeing enough results, what do you do?

-What you need is a fool-proof guide to demonstrate, firstly, what exercises work and that show, secondly, the proper way to execute them.
+To help our readers we’ve created a fool-proof guide to demonstrate what exercises work and the proper way to execute them.

-So that you know precisely how to get the results you want, the following list of the best chest bodyweight exercises will include specific instructions on sit-ups, push-ups, diamond push-ups, triceps dips, and weighted push-ups.
+The following list of bodyweight exercises will include specific instructions on sit-ups, push-ups, diamond push-ups, triceps dips, and weighted push-ups.

 Read on to learn about a transformative bodyweight chest workout that will give you a strong, muscular, and more defined chest that you can be proud of.

-Here are some of the best chest workouts outhere you can do:
+Here are some of the best chest workouts out there you can do:

-This can improve your flexibility by making your back and hips more flexible and well as improve your posture by keeping your shoulders, hips, and spine in proper alignment.
+- This can improve your flexibility by making your back and hips more flexible as well as improve your posture by keeping your shoulders, hips, and spine in proper alignment.